Caroline Black (botanist)

 Caroline Black (January 28, 1887 – January 19, 1930) was an American botanist.
 Educated at Indiana University, she later taught at the University of New Hampshire and became the first chairperson of the Connecticut College botany department.
 Black was a founding member of the New London Garden Club.
 Following her death in 1930, the Connecticut College Board of Trustees named the Caroline Black Garden in her honor.

 Early life and education

 Caroline A. Black was born in Syracuse, New York, on January 28, 1887, to Robert Watts Black (b.
 1850 Ontario, Canada d.
 1894/5) and Kate Eleanor Knott (b.
 London, England).
 Her older siblings Kathleen (Pohlman) and Robert were born in Canada.
 Caroline and her younger sister Eleanor (Mitchell) were born in the United States.
 She was a graduate of Walnut Hills High School in Cincinnati, Ohio.
-She received her B.A. in 1908, M.A. in 1909 and Ph.D in 1912 at Indiana University.
+She received her B.A. in 1908, M.A. in 1909 and Ph.D. in 1912 at Indiana University Bloomington.
 Black taught Elementary Botany: A Study of the Fern and Pine, during the 1910 summer term at Indiana University.